harroo/Endeavor/README.md

 `Lean Amount`: The level to which the outward zoom will take place. `8` or `16` works rather well.
 See what you like!

+### Android Input Controller

+To use this you must add an Event-Trigger to your UI components, then assign Pointer-Down and Pointer-Up Events to their respective methods in the `AndroidInputController`.

 ## Others